-Framing The Cabin Walls In 3 Days
+Framing Our Off Grid Cabin Walls In Just 3 Days!

-Framing The Exterior Walls
+Finishing Up Framing The Exterior Walls

 Here’s Where We Left Off Yesterday…

 As well, the loft floor-joist is complete and the OSB sub-floor is glued and nailed down.

 Here’s a floor plan refresher to get your bearings of where we’re headed.